-We are continuing to enroll patients in the ALPHA trial, ALPHA2 trial and UNIVERSAL trial, however, enrollment of new patients in all three trials and the ability to conduct patient follow-up is being adversely impacted by the COVID-19 pandemic.
-We have also limited the number of staff working onsite at our headquarters.
-Construction of our manufacturing facility in Newark, California, was interrupted for a period of time and may in the future be interrupted due to the COVID-19 pandemic.
+We are continuing to enroll patients in the ALPHA trial, ALPHA2 trial, UNIVERSAL trial and TRAVERSE trial, however, enrollment of new patients in our trials and the ability to conduct patient follow-up is being adversely impacted by the COVID-19 pandemic.
+We have also limited the number of staff working at our facilities.
 The exact timing of delays and overall impact of the COVID-19 pandemic to our business, preclinical studies and clinical trials is currently unknown, and we are monitoring the pandemic as it continues to rapidly evolve.

 Since inception, we have had significant operating losses.
-Our net losses were \$66.2 million and \$181.7 million for the three and nine months ended September 30, 2020.
-As of September 30, 2020, we had an accumulated deficit of \$577.8 million.
-As of September 30, 2020, we had \$1.0 billion in cash and cash equivalents and investments.
-We expect to continue to incur net losses for the foreseeable future, and we expect our research and development expenses, general and administrative expenses, and capital expenditures will continue to increase.
+Our net losses were \$33.0 million for the three months ended March 31, 2021.
+As of March 31, 2021, we had an accumulated deficit of \$679.4 million.
+As of March 31, 2021, we had \$964.2 million in cash and cash equivalents and investments.
+We expect to continue to incur net losses for the foreseeable future, and we expect our research and development expenses and general and administrative expenses will continue to increase.